-- Don’t get enough social interaction with you
+- Lacking sufficient social interaction with you.

-The reflection will naturally copy this, and your parrot will feel welcomed.
-However, as the interactions continue, your parrot will find that this new bird copies it and nothing else.
+The reflection will be replicated, and the parrot will feel welcomed.
+However, as the interactions continue, the parrot will find that this new bird copies it and nothing else.

 Mimicking is important for parrots.
 In the wild, it helps them fit in with a group and show interest in one another.
 However, parrots also rely on unique social calls and responsive body language.

 - Defensive.
 The ‘new bird’ may want to take its food and water.

-This hostility is usually a sign that your bird needs more company and socialization.
-Bickering and arguing are normal aspects of everyday parrot life, particularly for small birds.
+This hostility usually indicates that the parrot needs more company and socialization.
+Bickering and arguing are normal parts of everyday parrot life, particularly for small birds.

-This may involve regurgitating on it, which initiates mating rituals and shows affection.
-The parrot may also dance and chirp at it for long hours, even into the night.
-Some parrots become entranced by this doppelganger that also dances and moves with it.
+This may involve regurgitating on it, which initiates mating rituals and showing affection.
+The parrot may also dance and chirp at it for long hours, even into the evening.
+Some parrots become entranced by this doppelganger that dances and moves with it.

 As this escalates, the parrot may refuse to do anything else.
-It won’t like playing with you, leaving its cage, or even stopping to eat.
+It won’t like playing with you, leaving its cage, or could stop eating.
 If it gets frustrated with the apparent rejection, it may become destructive.
-Watch out for signs of your parrot:

-- Plucking its own feathers
+- Plucking its feathers.

-- Attacking the mirror
+- Attacking the mirror.

-- Nipping at you
+- Nipping at you.

-- Ignoring all its other toys
+- Ignoring all its other toys.

-- Starting fights with other cagemates
+- Starting fights with other cagemates.

-- Refusing to leave the mirror’s side for hours at a time
+- Refusing to leave the mirror’s side for hours at a time.

-Are Mirrors Good For Parrots?
+Are Mirrors Good for Parrots?